A Brief History of the Marque

 The firm also produced Domani racing sidecars which were very successful, and Krauser Racing Team rider Toni Mang became 250cc world champion in 1980.
 Later in the 80s they campaigned successfully with LCR-framed machines in the 80cc class.

-The Krauser name lives on with LCR who produce the Krauser Domani and Dopo Domani.
-Domani was also built in France under licence by AJF Motoside - these were based on the K1100 16 valve BMW fours.
+The Krauser continued with LCR who produced the Krauser Domani and Dopo Domani.
+Domani was also built in France under licence by AJF Motoside - these were based on the K1100 16 valve BMW fours and were sold in Europe and Japan.

 Internet address not found.